Quick-start guide for starting a project

 Because forums fulfill so many functions, a project often creates several different forums for different functions: newbie questions, technical design decisions, project governance, etc.

-As with other tools, GitLab provides a chat function.
-GitLab has integrated the open source Mattermost chat service, which resembles the Slack service popular in many businesses.
-To set up a chat channel, when you are logged in to opensource.ieee.com, do the following.
+The IEEE SA OPEN platform has integrated the open source Mattermost chat service with our GItLab.
+Mattermost resembles the Slack service popular in many businesses.
+To set up a chat channel, complete the following steps:

-- Click the Gitlab button on the right.
+- Navigate to https://opensource-connect.ieee.org/ Click the Gitlab button on the right.
 If you aren't logged in to opensource.ieee.com, you must log in here to continue.

 GitLab has built-in bug tracking, like many other common project tools.